 - Very high plasticity: They are suitable as binders, suspenders, plasticizers.

-Plainsman has access to two large deposits of ball clays mined in southern Saskatchewan and has actively mined them for more than 30 years.
-While having the same general properties as other commercially available products (e.g. those from the southeastern US), ours have several advantages:
+Plainsman has a large deposit of ball clay in southern Saskatchewan and has actively mined it since the 1970s.
+While having the same general properties as other commercially available products (e.g. those from the southeastern US), this has several advantages:

 - Lower shipping costs for the western and northwestern part of the continent